karthikchiru12/Algovis/README.md

 Run the index.html and you are good to go without any other requirements.<br>
 Feel free to experiment and change a line of code here and there and see what changes happen. <br>

+#### Issues
+1. If the animation is stuck or not starting, then clear the cache of the browser and restart the browser.
+2. Even then if it does not work then try using a different browser.

 You can see the visualizations we had developed at   https://karthikchiru12.github.io/Algovis/